qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   You can also set the :guilabel:`Oversampling` value (between 0.0 and 99.99 - a large value means more work for QGIS - the default value is 2.0).

-*Contrast enhancement*

-Contrast enhancement options can be applied to :guilabel:`Single band gray`, :guilabel:`Multi band color (byte/band)` or :guilabel:`Multi band color (>byte/band)`.
+:guilabel:`Contrast Enhancement` options can be applied to :guilabel:`Single band gray`, :guilabel:`Multi band color (byte/band)` or :guilabel:`Multi band color (>byte/band)`.
 For each, you can set: